Should cost be the deciding factor when selecting backhaul architecture?

 Stephen has been invited to join the Think Tank Debate: Should cost be the deciding factor when selecting backhaul architecture?

 The panel will deliberate the cost implications to be considered when selecting backhaul architecture.
-The panellists will debate answers to questions such as:
+The panelists will debate answers to questions such as:

-- What are the best alternatives to fibre when it comes to improving existing backhaul networks?
+• What are the best alternatives to fiber when it comes to improving existing backhaul networks?

-- How can operators meet customer demands whilst maximising ROI?
+• How can operators meet customer demands whilst maximizing ROI?

-- Can operators delay investment in fibre without hindering performance?
+• Can operators delay investment in fiber without hindering performance?

 Stephen has a B.Eng., from McMaster University in Hamilton, Canada and is co-inventor on the DSL Rings patent, Shared DSL Network and Deployment Method.